-Essential equipment: NOTES Tent - Good quality tent that is sturdy enough to cope with Iceland weather.
+Essential equipment: NOTES Tent - Good quality tent that is sturdy enough to cope with Iceland weather (a three seasons tent is recommended).
 This can include strong winds, rain showers or even snow!
 A good supply of sturdy tent pegs as the ground on the campsites is often stony.
 NB: you need to have enough room in your tent for yourself and your equipment.
 Ground sheet or tent footprint - If in any doubt about the how waterproof the bottom of your tent is, we recommend that you bring an additional ground sheet or tent footprint.
 Rucksack - Bring a rucksack or base camp duffle with rucksack straps (65 - 100 litres).
 Daypack - Important for workdays to carry lunch and personal equipment and it is useful for days off.
 Small enough to take as hand luggage on your flight.
 Rucksack/Daysack liner - An easy way to ensure your rucksack is waterproof is to line it with a thick polythene sack.
 Sleeping bag - Even in midsummer the nights can be cold and damp and occasionally frosty.
 Please bring a good quality "three season" sleeping bag ideally with a -5°/-10° comfort rate.
 Sleeping bag liner - (Optional) In the past some volunteers have brought fleece blankets or sleeping bag liners to make the nights more comfortable.
 Sleeping mat - Essential as it provides comfort and insulation from the cold and wet ground.
-Walking boots - Comfortable sturdy walking boots are essential.
+Hiking boots - Comfortable sturdy hiking boots are essential.
 All the holidays will involve plenty of walking.
-Please don't bring new out of the box boots that hasn't been worn in.
-Safety boots - Boots with protective toecaps are recommended for the projects, but please note that they are often not suitable for hill walking so you must bring others as well.
+Please don't bring new out of the box boots that haven't been worn in.
+Safety boots - Boots with protective toecaps are mandatory for the projects, but please note that they are often not suitable for hill walking so you must bring hiking boots as well.
 Walking socks - Two/three woollen pairs are recommended (keep a spare pair for tent use).
 Waterproof jacket and trousers - They must be good quality.
 Please bring something that you are happy to work in.
-Expensive Gore-Tex style clothing is fine for leisure activities but you may want to bring an alternative and save them from the work site.
-Lunchbox and water bottle and/or small (personal) thermos flask Sunhat, high factor sun cream, lip salve and sunglasses Clothing: T-shirts - Made from technical fabrics are good as they can be washed easily and dry quickly.
+Expensive Gore-Tex style clothing is fine for leisure activities, but you may want to bring an alternative and save them from the work site.
+Lunchbox and water bottle and/or small (personal) thermos flask Sunhat, high factor sun cream, lip balm and sunglasses Clothing: T-shirts - Made from technical fabrics are good as they can be washed easily and dry quickly.
 Walking trousers - Bring whatever you feel comfortable with, those with SolarDry technology are useful.
 Please note that jeans are not good for outdoor work as they will not keep you warm if they get wet.
 Fleece top - Be prepared!
 Almost any weather is possible!
-Bring warm clothes and different layers.
-Underwear - Those made from technical fabrics are useful.
+Bring warm clothes and different layers (woollen fleece is recommended) Underwear - Those made from technical fabrics are useful.
 Warm hat and gloves - Work gloves will be provided but warm gloves may be very useful.
+Don't forget to bring a warm hat